LCAD-UFES/probabilistic-robotics/ogm/README.md

 After, in other terminal

-  if you want control with joystick:
+  if you want control with joystick (with joy node):

      conect the joystick
      $ sudo chmod 777 /dev/input/js0